helium/HIP/0069-reassertion-fee-reduction.md

 # Stakeholders

-In reality, since less DC burned has an economic impact, this hip effects everyone.
+In reality, since less DC burned has an economic impact, this hip affects everyone.
 Directly, this hip effects everyone that is reasserting their hotspots.
 Additionally, since people will need to be able to see their reassertion fee amounts prior to submitting the reassertion fee DC burn transaction which is a function of the Vendor Apps, this HIP directly effects all owners of Vendor apps.

 # Detailed Explanation